Don’t join SAG-AFTRA (too fast)!

 Joining the union and getting a SAG card (now SAG-AFTRA), has long been a rite of passage for actors.
 It was a sense of accomplishment, signifying that the actor or actress has arrived at a place in their careers where they must be taken seriously as a legitimate, professional actor.

 But times have changed.
 Increasingly, many acting roles, particularly in commercials, are not done under a union contract and, instead, feature non-union talent (or union actors who have elected to avail themselves of non-union work).
+In fact, it is estimated that around 60% of commercials are now produced using non-union talent.

 As such, it tends to be better for newer actors to wait for as long as possible before joining the SAG-AFTRA union.
 Here are some reasons to do so: